moulik-source/webcheck/README.md

 #404 Not Found   The server hasn't found anything matching the Request-URI.
 #302 Found       The requested resource resides temporarily under a different URI.

+200 OK          The request has succeeded.
+403 Forbidden   The server understood the request, but is refusing to fulfill it.
+404 Not Found   The server hasn't found anything matching the Request-URI.
+302 Found       The requested resource resides temporarily under a different URI.
+...